 On the afternoon of November 18, 1963 John Coltrane went into Rudy Van Gelder’s Studio in Englewood Cliffs, NJ and recorded the tune Alabama.
 He did not tell anyone in the studio, including the members of his legendary quartet McCoy Tyner, Elvin Jones and Jimmy Garrison, what the tune was about.
 The band played five takes of the moving piece

 A month later Coltrane’s quartet played Alabama on Ralph J. Gleason’s public television series, Jazz Casual:

 The bombings were carried by Ku Klus Klan extremists and were a tipping point in the history of the movement.
 The tragic event is documented well elsewhere, one good reference here: About the 1963 Birmingham Bombing.

 Martin Luther King addressed a crowd of mourners at the funeral service for Addie Mae Collins, Carol Denise McNair, and Cynthia Diane Wesley in the Sixteenth Street Baptist Church on September 18.
 A separate service was held for the fourth victim, Carole Robertson.
 He delivered a moving speech, a Eulogy for the Martyred Children.
-Coltrane may have had Martin Luther King’s eulogy in mind when performing the piece.
+Coltrane may have had Martin Luther King’s eulogy in mind when performing Alabama.
 Both Coltrane’s music and King’s words are passionate and mournful, and lack bitterness and hatred.
 Similar to King’s speech where he transforms his message from mourning into determination for the struggle against racism, there is a point in the tune where Elvin Jones switches from a very quite accompaniment into a crescendo of toms and cymbals played with mallets.